Vickers Wellington HX737, Donegal

 memorial to the brother she barely knew.
 She recalled how he had

-a sweet heart at the time of the crash and that this kind lady
+a sweet heart at the time of the crash in Northern Ireland and

-wrote to Ronnie's mother for many years after the war and then
+that this kind lady wrote to Ronnie's mother for many years

-in turn to Margaret.
-The photo below shows Ronald with his
+after the war and then in turn to Margaret.
+The photo below

-mother and one of his brothers.
+shows Ronald with his mother and one of his brothers.

 JAMES GILMORE Sergeant (W. Op./Air Gnr.)
 Royal Air Force

-Volunteer Reserve Service No: 1036700 Additonal Information:
+Volunteer Reserve Service No: 1036700 Additional Information:

 (From Headstone) Aged 23, Son of Jane and John Gilmore.